apache/druid/docs/operations/rule-configuration.md

 ### Forever load rule

-The forever load rule assigns segment data to specified tiers.
+The forever load rule assigns all datasource segments to specified tiers.
 It is the default rule Druid applies to datasources.
 Forever load rules have type `loadForever`.

 The following example places one replica of each segment on a custom tier named `hot`, and another single replica on the default tier.